amiaopensource/av-python-carpentry/_episodes/07-transcoding.md

 ## Looking Before You Transcode

-It might be tempting to wrap this all in a `for` loop and celebrate, but let's think through what might happen when we run this code across all the files in `media_list`
+It might be tempting to wrap this all in a `for` loop and celebrate, but let's think through what might happen when we run this code across all the files in `media_list`.

-> ## Problems with Transcoding Everythin
+> ## Problems with Transcoding Everything
 > What issues would face if you tried to transcode every file in `media_list` right now?
 > What steps would you take to avoid those issues?
 > > You would transcode files that you already have service files for, like `napl1777.mov`.